 Identify how a diverse workforce and inclusive culture can help the organisation achieve its business goals.
 For instance, as your clientele becomes more diverse, having a diverse workforce could make a substantive impact on designing products and services for customers.

-Senior management must fully comprehend the business case for D&I programmes while recognising that it is simply the right thing to do.
-Managers must be tasked with keeping the programme alive by achieving alignment, continuing dialogue with staff, training team members, and holding direct reports accountable when it comes to fostering a diverse and inclusive workplace.
+Managers must be tasked with keeping D&I programmes alive by achieving alignment, continuing dialogue with staff, training team members, and holding direct reports accountable for fostering a diverse and inclusive workplace on a daily basis.

 Recognise that people – employees, managers, investors – receive messages differently.
 Identify various groups of stakeholders and tailor messages for each group in order to inform, engage and empower them.

 Use various methods of communication all year round in order to keep the spirit of D&I alive.
-The communication plan could include executive presentations, newsletters, e-mail and social media.
+The communication plan could include dialogue sessions, executive presentations, newsletters, e-mail and social media.
 Use a variety of methods including infographics and videos that tell personal stories of how D&I initiatives have changed lives or resulted in positive business outcomes.

 It is also imperative to measure the results of the D&I initiatives.
 Key outcomes could include increased representation of identified groups and improved employee perception scores.
 Other measurements, such as improved talent retention, financial results and public recognition of D&I efforts are also important.